Twulz/Twulz.github.io/_posts/2019-09-17-ci-cd-node-jenkins-jenkins-issues.md

 layout: post
 title:  "CI/CD Pipeline using Node.js and Jenkins - 4: Jenkins Issues"
 date:   2019-09-17
-categories: cicd jenkins node-app
+categories: jenkins server node-app
-tags: cicd jenkins node
+tags: jenkins server node-app git
 ---

 Last time I did the initial configuration of Jenkins but I'm having a few issues.
 Today I'll be troubleshooting these issues and making sure GitHub and Jenkins are hooked up correctly, and that all the automated tests run and pass successfully.